Santiago-Balcero/VolleyStatisticsSPA/README.md

 npm i typescript-cookie

 # TO DO
+- Edit account: modal for save changes, modal for delete account
+- Register user: modal for confirmation message and login
+- View detailed statistics in player main info
-- Fix menu
+- Teams component
+- Pipe for player position display
 - Buttons in player main: play game only if there is a team, create team goes always
 - Method for login from modal after register, with a boolean?
-- Edit account form -> show info, edit button with edit icon for each value
-- Change alerts for modal as in D
 - About page
 - TESTS !!!
 - ESLint